reifjulian/strgroup/README.md

 These two versions are typically synced, but occasionally the SSC version may be slightly out of date.

-`strgroup` is implemented as a [C plugin](https://www.stata.com/plugins/) in order to minimize memory requirements and to maximize speed.
-Plugins are specific to the hardware architecture and software framework of your computer.
-Define a platform by two characteristics: machine type and operating system.
-Stata stores these characteristics in `c(machine_type)` and `c(os)`, respectively. `strgroup` supports the following platforms at this time:

->Machine type                   | Operating system

->PC                             | Windows

->PC (64-bit x86-64)             | Windows

->PC (64-bit x86-64)             | Unix

->Macintosh                      | MacOSX

->Macintosh (Intel 64-bit)       | MacOSX

 ## Description:

 `strgroup` is a [Stata](http://www.stata.com) command that performs a fuzzy string match using the following algorithm: